ente-io/ente/docs/deploy.md

 # Deploying the web apps

-The various web apps (ente Photos, ente Auth) are deployed on Cloudflare Pages.
+The various web apps (Ente Photos, Ente Auth) are deployed on Cloudflare Pages.
 They also use Cloudflare Workers for some tasks.

-The web app repository deploys multiple different apps (the photos app, the auth app).
+This repository deploys multiple different apps (the Photos app, the Auth app).
 Some of them get deployed to multiple different endpoints (e.g. the main branch of photos app gets deployed to testing.ente.io, the while the photos-release branch is the production deployment).

 The apps are under the app directory:

-- photos - The ente Photos app
+- photos - The Ente Photos app
-- auth - The Authenticator app
+- auth - The Ente Auth app
-- cast - The cast app, which can be thought of as an independent subset of Photos app functionality.
+- cast - The cast app, which can be thought of as an independent subset of Photos app functionality
-- ... and more in the future.
+- ... and more

-We have configured the GitHub integration provided by Cloudflare Pages app on the photos-web repository.
+For deploying, we've added the GitHub integration provided by Cloudflare Pages app to this repository.
 This integration watches for pushes to all branches.
 In all cases, it runs the same script, `scripts/deploy.sh`.

 Internally it uses the `CF_PAGES_BRANCH` environment variable to decide what exactly to build ([CF